iilab/openmentoring-content/en/topics/understand-4-digisec/1-encryption/3-3-learn.md

 title: Security certificates
 ---
 # Encryption with HTTPS
 The Web browser on your computer can make encrypted connections to sites using HTTPS.
-When they do that, they examine certificates to check the public keys of domain names—(like www.google.com, www.amazon.com, or ssd.eff.org).
+When they do that, they examine certificates to check the public keys of domain names (like www.google.com, www.amazon.com, or ssd.eff.org).
 <br>
 # Verifying websites
 Certificates are one way of trying to determine if you know the right public key for a person or website, so that you can communicate securely with them.